 As an administrator, you determine how you want to create these user accounts in Tableau.
 The process of creating users and assigning permissions is called provisioning.
 Provisioning users is the first of several steps where the question of using Active Directory vs. local identity store comes in.

 Your IT department might be happy to know that they can also provision users with the Tableau command line tool (tabcmd) or with the REST API.

-Local authentication is exactly what it sounds like: when users want to access Tableau Server, Tableau Server prompts them for a user name and password and determines whether they're authenticated.
+When you configure Tableau Server with a local identity store, then Tableau Server will authenticate the users.
+This means that when users want to access Tableau Server, Tableau Server prompts them for a user name and password and determines whether they're authenticated.

 Single sign-on: OpenID, SAML, and Kerberos authentication